· tutorials · 11 min read

 Below, you’ll find a detailed table comparing these tools to help you select the one that best fits your requirements.

-In summary, the choice between Pyppeteer, xhtml2pdf, and python-pdfkit depends on your project’s specific requirements.
+In summary, the choice between Pyppeteer, xhtml2pdf, python-pdfkit, Playwright, and WeasyPrint depends on your project’s specific requirements.

 Pyppeteer shines when dealing with dynamic content, thanks to its complete browser automation features.
 On the other hand, xhtml2pdf provides a simple Python-focused solution for basic conversions.